ernvk23/wg-lite-hop/README.md

     ```bash
     curl -L https://github.com/ernvk23/wg-lite-hop/archive/refs/heads/main.tar.gz | tar xz && cd wg-lite-hop-main && chmod +x setup.sh && sudo ./setup.sh
     ```
+    This script will:
+    *   Verify your system is RHEL-based.
+    *   Install Docker and `firewalld` if they are not already present.
+    *   Configure necessary firewall rules (ports 80, 443, and 51820).
+    *   Create essential directories and configuration files, including Traefik's SSL certificates (`acme.json`) and AdGuard Home volumes.
+    *   Generate a `.env` file for your custom settings.

 2.  **Modify the `.env` file:**